 - Promises of loan forgiveness (it is very hard to have a loan completely forgiven)

-- The company has a high number of complaints if you Google their name
+- A company that has a high number of complaints when Googling its name

-Our calls to Mission Hills went to a generic voice mail and were not returned.
+Calls to MIssion Hills went to a generic voicemail, and messages were not returned.

 "No, it's not fair," she said.
 "I was doing what I was supposed to do and paying my student loans back every month.
 That was my agreement."

 She hopes someone else honors the agreement, or she will have no tax refund this year.
 As always, don't waste your money.